Federico Viñas: Club América

 On 30 May 2020, it was announced that America had exercised their $1.9 million option to sign Viñas on a five-year contract, with the loan move becoming permanent on 1 July.
 After falling out of favor with the team during the 2022–23 season, making just four league starts over the course of the campaign, Viñas began attracting interest from clubs across the country.

 León

 In June 2023, Viñas completed a $2 million move to Club León, signing a four-year deal.
 He enjoyed a resurgent season with his new club, scoring 16 goals in 33 league appearances, becoming joint-top scorer in the 2024 Clausura tournament, and earning the league's Player of the Month award for November 2023.

 In May 2024, Viñas ruptured his achilles while on international duty with Uruguay, which required surgery to repair.

 Loan to Oviedo

-On 28 August 2024, Viñas joined Spanish Segunda División side Real Oviedo on a one-year loan deal.
+In August 2024, Viñas joined Spanish Segunda División side Real Oviedo on a one-year loan.

+Toluca

+In July 2026, Toluca announced the signing of Viñas on a four-year contract.